 A deep-tissue massage treatment aims to work right into your knots, releasing toxins and lactic acid build-up in tired muscles, ligaments and tendons that may feel tense and inflamed.
 You must never have this type of massage in the abdominal area during pregnancy.

-Shiatsu massage therapy relies on the use of the fingers, thumbs and palms to apply pressure to various areas of the body's surface.
+Shiatsu massage therapy relies on the use of the fingers, thumbs and palms to apply pressure to various areas of the body.
 This massage can help to heal common ailments and conditions, and correct imbalances in the body.

-A typical Swedish massage usually lasts between 40 minutes for a back, neck and shoulders version or around 90 minutes for a full-body massage which includes the back, arms and legs.
+The most common style of pregnancy massage offered is the Swedish massage.
+A typical Swedish-style massage usually lasts between 40 minutes for a back, neck and shoulders version or around 90 minutes for a full-body massage which includes the back, arms and legs.

-Your massage therapist may use a variety of techniques, such as rolling and kneading the skin to a subtle sweeping action.
-In the full body Swedish massage, your therapist will usually start by massaging your back and neck, then the legs, arms, hands and then moving on to the feet.
-This massage sometimes includes a relaxing head massage (also known as a scalp massage, Indian head massage or Champissage).
+Your massage therapist may use a variety of techniques, such as rolling and kneading the skin in a subtle sweeping action.
+In the full-body Swedish massage, your therapist will usually start by massaging your back and neck, then the legs, arms, hands and then moving on to the feet.
+This treatment sometimes includes a relaxing head massage (also known as a scalp massage, Indian head massage or Champissage).

 To find out what your chosen massage treatment consists of, ask your massage therapist or enquire at the selected spa beforehand.